Wickford, Rhode Island

-Wickford is a small village in the town of North Kingstown, Rhode Island, United States, which is named after Wickford in Essex, England.
+Wickford is a small village in the town of North Kingstown, Rhode Island, United States.
 Wickford is located on the western side of Narragansett Bay, just about a 20-minute drive across two bridges from Newport, Rhode Island.
 The village is built around one of the most well-protected natural harbors on the eastern seaboard, and features one of the largest collections of 18th century dwellings to be found anywhere in the Northeast.
 Today, the majority of the village's historic homes and buildings (most in private hands) remain largely intact upon their original foundations.

 History

-Wickford is generally said to have been settled around 1637, when theologian and Rhode Island state founder Roger Williams bought a parcel of land from sachem Canonicus and established a trading post there.
+Wickford was named after Wickford in Essex, England, and is generally said to have been settled around 1637, when theologian and Rhode Island state founder Roger Williams bought a parcel of land from sachem Canonicus and established a trading post there.
 Prior to European contact, the lands in and around Wickford had long served as dwelling, fishing, and hunting grounds to the Narragansett people, who were one of New England's more powerful and prominent tribes at the time when Williams found his way to their shores.

 Richard Smith established a trading post on Narragansett Bay near the mouth of Cocumscussoc Brook at about the same time as Williams' purchase.
 He was a Puritan from Gloucester, England who had originally settled in the Plymouth Colony's town of Taunton.
 In 1637, he built what appears to have been a rather grand, gabled house on the site, which Williams described in his letters as the first English house in the area.
 This house was also heavily fortified, and thus became known as Smith's Castle.

 During 1651, Smith purchased Roger Williams' trading post, and continued expanding his holdings over the years, building what came to be called the Cocumscussoc Plantation.
 His plantation became a center of social, religious, and political life in the area.
 During King Philip's War, the only incident of an individual being hanged, drawn, and quartered for treason on American soil took place at Smith's Castle in 1676.
 Joshua Tefft was executed by this method, an English colonist accused of having fought on the side of the Narragansetts during the Great Swamp Fight.

-During King Philip's War, many of the homes were destroyed that had been built during this brief period of expansion.
+During King Philip's War, many of the homes that had been built during this brief period of expansion were destroyed.
 One of the homes that went was Smith's Castle, which was burned to the ground in 1676.
 Two years later, Richard Smith Jr. built a new home on the old foundation, retaining the name "Smith's Castle".
 This structure remains standing today and is one of the area's most visited historic sites.